Lorcan Hanafin: Ginetta Junior Championship

-After coming 6th in the 2018 Ginetta Junior Winter Championship, Hanafin would have to wait until the fifth round at Croft Circuit to make his debut in the 2018 Ginetta Junior Championship for Douglas Motorsport.
+After coming sixth in the 2018 Ginetta Junior Winter Championship, Hanafin would have to wait until the fifth round at Croft Circuit to make his debut in the 2018 Ginetta Junior Championship for Douglas Motorsport.
 His highest result in his campaign was a fourth place at the Rockingham Motor Speedway, and he would finish the championship in 13th with 167 points.

 Hanafin would drive for Douglas Motorsport in 2019 Ginetta Junior Championship, as would compete in every race of the season.
 The first round of the season at Brands Hatch was where he got his first podium – a third place – in the series at the second race.

-He wouldn't get anymore podiums until the seventh round of the year at Thruxton Circuit, coming in third position in the first and third races.
+Hanafin wouldn't get anymore podiums until the seventh round of the year at Thruxton Circuit, coming in third position in the first and third races.
 The last quarter of the year was more successful, as he got his maiden car racing win at the final race of the next round at Knockhill.

 In the penultimate round of the season at Silverstone Circuit, Hanafin got a double podium in the last two races and in the final round of his campaign at Brands Hatch, he would snatch a second win at the second race and got a final podium in the final race of the season.
 Hanafin finished fourth in the overall standings of the championship with two wins, one pole position, two fastest laps, eight podiums and 480 points.

 Porsche competition

 2020

 Hanafin would switch to Porsche Carrera Cup racing in the 2020 season, driving in the local 2020 Porsche Carrera Cup Great Britain with JTR.
 He got four podiums throughout the season but no wins, with his best result being a second place at Thruxton Circuit.
-Hanafin finished the championship 4th in the standings with 70 points.
+Hanafin finished the championship fourth in the standings with 70 points.

-He also competed in two races of the 2020 Britcar Endurance Championship, finishing 6th in the team standings.
+Hanafin also competed in two races of the 2020 Britcar Endurance Championship, finishing sixth in the team standings.